codesardine/jak/contributing.md

 ## Pull Request Process

-1. Ensure you create separate pull requests for each issue that will make it easier to merge back without interfering with other issues.
-2. You may merge the Pull Request in once i have reviewed the code i will merge it for you.
+1. Ensure you create separate pull requests for each issue that will make it easier to merge back without interfering with other issues, once i have reviewed the code i will merge.

 ### Our Pledge